https://doi.org/10.1140/epja/s10050-025-01530-8

 2025

 Clustering phenomena in hadron and nuclear systems are overviewed.
 Because the energy scales for hadron and nuclear systems are not very much different, we can apply similar ideas and methods for the study of the seemingly different two systems, with the key ingredient, cluster.
 Once clusters are formed, they develop low lying excitations near the threshold if suitable interaction is available.
 This is a universal phenomenon which has been known as the threshold-rule.
-For nuclear systems the most established is the alpha (-)cluster which is the nucleus of
+For nuclear systems the most established is the alpha (

 .
 How the